Jabulani-N/atlas-machine_learning/unsupervised_learning/hmm/README.md

 * **this gets cancelled** if any position cannot land  at that position (or another absorbing position) within a finite number of steps.

   * essentially, this seems to mean that every position just needs to have access to a `1` on a diagonal.
-Must either be a 1, or
+Must either be a 1.

+first pass: compile all absorption positons. these can be column numbers, so to speak. if positoin `(0,0)` is absorptoin, we add `0` to the list.

+next, for row in P, if row can access an absorption, add that row's number to the list of absorption positions.

+* if we added a row to the number of absorption positions, repeat

+* if we went through and did *not* add a row to this list (and the list doens't already contain every row) it is not absorbing.